MicrosoftDocs/visualstudio-docs/docs/ide/go-to-and-peek-definition.md

 ![Peek definition animation](../ide/media/peek_definition.gif)

-If you peek another definition from the popup window, you will start a breadcrumb path which you can navigate using the circles and arrows which appear above the popup.
+If you peek another definition from the popup window, you will start a breadcrumb path, which you can navigate using the circles and arrows that appear above the popup.

 For more information, see [How to: View and Edit Code by Using Peek Definition (Alt+F12)](how-to-view-and-edit-code-by-using-peek-definition-alt-plus-f12.md).

 ## Viewing metadata as source code (C#)

-When you view the defintion of C# types or members who's source code is not available, their metadata will be displayed instead.
+When you view the definition of C# types or members who's source code is not available, their metadata is displayed instead.
 You can see the declarations of the types and members, but not their implementations.

 When you run the **Go To Definition** or **Peek Definition** command for an item whose source code is unavailable, a tabbed document that contains a view of that item's metadata, displayed as source code, appears in the code editor.
 The name of the type, followed by **[from metadata]**, appears on the document's tab.